fabric-testbed/teaching-materials/assignments/Exploring Queues/README.md

 ### Exploring Queues Notebook
 - To successfully run this notebook you need to run the code blocks first (*Setup Experiment*) and then run the experiment (*Run Experiment*):
-	- Setup Experiment: This is the setup, run the provided Codeblocks to setup the network and to provide the correct addresses to each node.
-    - Run Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 5 sections: Messuring Loss and Delay, Throttling the router and Finite Queue, Smaller Queue and Even Smaller Queue.
+	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 5 sections: Messuring Loss and Delay, Throttling the router and Finite Queue, Smaller Queue and Even Smaller Queue.

-### Assignment Notebook
     - In this Assignment you will make inferences based on the figures and then answer some questions, then you will re-try the experiment to see if your inferences were correct.
 Lastly you will delete the slice to clear resources you used.
     - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted

 ## Additional Information
-- FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/
+- FABRIC Learn Website: If you encounter problems, questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/
 - FABRIC Teaching Material Github: <https://github.com/fabric-testbed/teaching-materials>
 - This assignment was originally written for the GENI network (<https://www.cs.unc.edu/Research/geni/geniEdu/09-queues.html>), but has beeen converted to run in FABRIC.